8 Signs and Symptoms of Vitamin-D Deficiency

 Unfortunately, there is very little research about the effects of vitamin D supplements on wound healing in people with deficiency at this point.

-However, one study found that when vitamin D deficient patients with leg ulcers were treated with the vitamin, ulcer size reduced by on 28%, on average (29).
+However, one study found that when vitamin D deficient clients with leg ulcers were treated with the vitamin, ulcer size reduced by on 28%, on average (29).

 SUMMARY: Inadequate vitamin D levels may lead to poor wound healing following surgery, injury or infection.